Frequently Asked Questions

 WHY DO YOU REQUEST AN ARTIST STATEMENT?

 We are so glad you asked!
 We mean it when we say that we are artist-centered.
-We want to support you as you work on whatever you want to work on – The New Harmony Project is not driven by products.
-So we want to know who you are, what you’re excited to explore, and how you might want to spend your time at the conference.
-And we want to know what you think would best support you in your time with us, so that we can curate our support teams most appropriately.
+We want to support you – The New Harmony Project is not driven by products.
+So we want to know how the ideas you’re exploring fits with our mission and values - how do you plan to interrogate hope, and uplift anti-racist and anti-oppressive values and practices.

 I HAVE KIDS.
 HOW CAN I PARTICIPATE IN THE CONFERENCE?

-The New Harmony Project has always believed in the importance of supporting parents who are also artists.
-If you have children that you’d like to bring with you, we can provide childcare resources at the conference so that your children can come along with you.
-If leaving your children at home with a childcare provider is a better way for you to work, we can provide some additional resources to support that decision as well.
+The New Harmony Project has always believed in the importance of supporting parents who are also caregivers.
+The Joyce O’Connor Parent Artist Residency was created to support you.
+If you have dependents that you’d like to bring with you, we can provide resources at the residency so that your dependents can come along with you.
+If leaving your dependents at home with a care provider is a better way for you to work, we can provide some additional resources to support that decision as well.

 I have a writing partner.
 Can we apply together?